-However, if you, like me, often take short breaks across Europe, you’ll need to identify the things you literally can’t live without seeing and then squish ’em in.
-If you have a day or two to spend in Prague, these are my suggestions on six must-see sights:
+If, like me, you often take short breaks across Europe, you’ll need to identify the things you literally can’t live without seeing and then squish ’em in.
+If you have a day or two to spend in Prague, these are my suggestions on six must-see sights…

-OK, so this might not be the very first thing on your list (Why not?
-What’s wrong with you?), but as with many travels, it’s sometimes as much about the experiences as it is about the attractions.
-I love a rooftop bar and this one, in the Hilton, has seriously fabulous views out across the Vltava River and surrounding city.
-As with any bar offering top quality views, you end up paying for this as well as the drinks, so prices are steep.
+OK, so this might not be the very first thing on your list (why not? what’s wrong with you).
+As with many travels, it’s sometimes as much about the experiences as it is about the attractions.
+I love a rooftop bar and this one, in the Hilton, has seriously fabulous views out across the Vltava River and Prague.
+Given the view, prices are steep.
 The drinks are fabulous, though, so it’s worth paying for at least one round.
 If you want more, you can always find somewhere a little more reasonable.
 No one wants to re-mortgage their house just to get drunk in Prague.

-This compound known as Prague Castle is the official residence of the President of the Czech Republic and the largest in the world.
+This compound known as Prague Castle is the official residence of the President of the Czech Republic.
+It’s also the largest in the world.
 Unfortunately, it also boasts the rather dubious history of being able to count Adolf Hitler as an overnight guest.
 Don’t let this put you off, though – he wasn’t exactly invited.
-The compound actually comprises many buildings and is more like a small town, to be honest, so make sure you have enough time to get round it all.
-Tickets are usually good for two days and cover a combination of the main sights, including St. Vitus and St. Wenceslas Cathedrals, St. George’s Basicila, and the Old Royal Palace.
+The compound actually comprises many buildings and is more like a small town.
+This means you need a fair bit of time to get round it.
+Tickets are usually good for two days.
+Tickets also cover a combination of other sights, including St. Vitus and St. Wenceslas Cathedrals, St. George’s Basicila, and the Old Royal Palace.

 Prague Astronomical Clock

-The city has the oldest operational astronomical clock on the face of the earth and stands proudly at the southern end of the Old Town Square.
+The city has the oldest operational astronomical clock on the face of the earth.
+This stands proudly at the southern end of the Old Town Square.
 The clock is more than 607-ish years old (depending on when you read this, obviously…) and is quite a piece of machinery.
 Please don’t ask me how it works as I have absolutely no idea.
-BUT, I did think it was really pretty which is the main thing, right?
+BUT, I did think it was really pretty, which is the main thing, right?

-If you look closely, you’ll spot the four figures on the clock and identify Vanity and Lust, plus a bloke with a bag of gold who, I assume is Scrooge.
-The final figure is a skeleton, representing Death, who strikes the clock at the top of each hour and suddenly makes you question all of your life choices.
+If you look closely, you’ll spot the four figures on the clock.
+These represent Vanity and Lust, plus a bloke with a bag of gold who, I assume is Scrooge.
+The final figure is a skeleton, representing Death, who strikes the clock at the top of each hour and makes you question all of your life choices.
 Also: why are you standing looking at him when he’s clearly telling you your time’s running out?
-Go.
-Do stuff.
+Go do stuff.

 ‘If you like Gaudi, Picasso, or structures that look like they’ve been left in the sun too long, then this is the building for you…’